Anthony Senter and Joseph Testa: Arrest and aftermath

+In 1986, Senter and Testa were acquitted of conspiracy to ship stolen cars; the jury was deadlocked on charges of murder against the pair.

 On September 14, 1989, Senter and Testa were both sentenced to life imprisonment.
-Senter continues to serve his sentence at the United States Penitentiary (USP), Allenwood, Pennsylvania.
-Testa is currently serving his sentence at the Federal Correctional Institute in Terminal Island for crimes that include multiple murders.
+Senter served his sentence at the United States Penitentiary (USP), Allenwood, Pennsylvania.
+Testa served his sentence at the Federal Correctional Institute in Terminal Island for crimes that include multiple murders.

-In 1994, it was discovered that pension contributions were being paid into a Teamsters pension account in Senter's name by a cousin of Senter, one Dominic Vulpis, who owned a garbage company.
-A court investigator determined that $30,000 of contributions had been paid into the account over a six-year period while Senter was in prison on a life sentence.
+In 1994, Senter's cousin, Dominic Vulpis, whom owned a garbage company, discovered that pension contributions were being paid into a Teamsters pension account in Senter's name.
+A court investigator determined that $30,000 of contributions had been paid into the account over a six-year period, while Senter was in prison on a life sentence.
 Union officials said Senter could have qualified for a pension of $1,400 a month if the payments by Canarsie Recycling had continued for another five years.

-Senter will not collect the pension; the Teamsters disqualified Senter as a member and the Pension Fund rejected his pension claim.
-It is unclear whether Senter's cousin, Dominic Vulpis, or the garbage company he owns received a refund of the fraudulent contributions.
+Senter will not collect the pension.
+The Teamsters disqualified Senter as a member and the Pension Fund rejected his pension claim.
+It is unclear whether Senter's cousin, Dominic Vulpis, or the garbage company he owns, received a refund of the fraudulent contributions.

+On June 22, 2022, Senter was granted parole by the United States Parole Commission (USPC) and scheduled for release on June 22, 2024.
+He was transferred from the United States Penitentiary, Canaan, Pennsylvania to a halfway house in New York in December 2023.

+In February 2024, the USPC also ordered the release of Testa.
+He was paroled on April 30, 2024.